swildermann/azure-docs/articles/synapse-analytics/sql/resources-self-help-sql-on-demand.md

 ## Query fails with: Please create a master key in the database or open the master key in the session before performing this operation.

-If your query fails with the error message ```Please create a master key in the database or open the master key in the session before performing this operation.```, it means that your user database has no access to a master key in the moment.
+If your query fails with the error message 'Please create a master key in the database or open the master key in the session before performing this operation.', it means that your user database has no access to a master key in the moment.

 Most likely, you just created a new user database and did not create a master key yet.